Difference between village and city?

 What Is A Village?

-The origin of the word village is from a French term denoting a group of small buildings.
-It is a small settlement found in rural backgrounds.
+The origin of the word village is from the French term ‘village’ denoting a small group of houses and other types of buildings.
+It is a smallish settlement found in rural backgrounds.
 The only difference between a village and a town is – a village is smaller than a town and larger than a hamlet.
 Only a small number of people ranging from 500 to 2500, live in a village.

 What Is A City?